Learn Korean with Itaewon Class: Real Expressions from the Drama That Changed a Neighborhood

 Itaewon was already internationally known before the drama — its history as Seoul's most cosmopolitan neighborhood predates K-drama tourism by decades.
 But Itaewon Class turned specific streets and the bar district into drama pilgrimage sites, noticeably increasing foot traffic from viewers who came specifically to photograph locations from the show.

 Q5.
-Why does Itaewon Class appeal more to male viewers?
+Why did Itaewon Class resonate strongly with many male viewers?

 The drama models a form of masculinity — quiet, principled, physically present but non-aggressive — that is less common in Korean entertainment.
 Park Saeroyi wins through consistency and refusal rather than dominance or emotional performance, which seems to resonate specifically with male learners in a way that more romance-centered dramas don't.